So you’re ready to take the plunge and do this thing!

 A simple way is to sit on the toilet and get as comfortable and relaxed as you would to insert a tampon.
 You can also squat, put one leg up on the toilet, or lay on your bed.

 Once placed in a comfortable position, rotate the cup one full time, holding it by the base, not the stem.
-Doing this will help ensure you have a proper seal and won’t experience any leaks.
+You may feel a slight pop as fully opens. it Doing this will help ensure you have a proper seal and won’t experience any leaks.

 How do I know if my menstrual cup is inserted correctly?

-To check if the cup is inserted correctly, you can gently use your index finger to glide across the rim of the cup, checking for any bulges or divots.
+To check if the cup is inserted correctly, you can gently use your index finger (ensuring your nail is trimmed cleanly) to glide across the rim of the cup, checking for any bulges or divots.
 You should feel a smooth shape firmly planted against the vaginal wall.

 Gently pull on the stem — you shouldn’t feel it move much at all.
 If it’s inserted correctly, you won’t experience leaking (unless you go too long without emptying it).